 Let us start by looking at the small and medium businesses sector and their pain points:-

 The SME segment comprises a large number of traders.
-Wholesale traders typically require the following processes to be functioning smoothly:-
+Wholesale and distribution traders typically require the following processes to be functioning smoothly:-

 - Simple and easy to track sales/purchase processes